a-montanari/predicting_baseball/README.md

 ## Repository Contents

 - My full graduation thesis (written in Italian) is available as a pdf in the *`thesis`* folder.
 It contains a detailed description of every step of the project, including information on the methods that were used, the thoughts behind the choices that were made and a list of the bibliographical resources.
-The results of the analysis are also quickly syinthetized in English in the *`README`* file of the folder.
+The results of the analysis are also quickly syinthetized in English in the *`Results`* file.

 - The original datasets used for the analysis are contained in the *`data`* folder.